 Most people equate the term “bankruptcy” with termination.
 This does not always have to be the case.
 Many businesses that have fallen into debt and filed for bankruptcy protection do not go out of business.
 Quite the contrary.
 Often, the reorganizing that goes along with a business bankruptcy builds a stronger business with a better financial foundation.

-The Millbrook bankruptcy lawyer of Bradford Law Offices understands that you may have questions at this time.
+The Millbrook bankruptcy lawyers of Bradford Law Offices understands that you may have questions at this time.
 That’s why we offer a confidential consultation.
-When you meet with us, we can discuss your situation and determine whether filing for business bankruptcy is the smart option for you.
+When you meet with our team, we can discuss your situation and determine whether filing for business bankruptcy is the smart option for you.
 To speak with us, call (919) 758-8879 today.